 All of this is a work begun: two years is only enough to make a start, to lay the foundations and build essential infrastructure to do the work of creating a valuable asset for the community and for wildlife.
 But it should be enough to show that Tranquil Wood has moved from an acquisition on paper to a living, monitored, cared-for place — with a track record solid enough to justify the case for what comes next.

-Furthermore, by sharing the work we are doing more widely we can enhance the reputation of the 4Bs as a place that cares for nature and this can only benefit our reputation and our ability to attract grants to support our work.
+Furthermore, by sharing the work we are doing more widely we can enhance the reputation of the 4Bs as a place that cares for nature and this can only benefit our ability to attract grants to support development of the woodland strategically in the long term.

+Appendix: Glossary